BAMresearch/aRTist-handbook/source/installation.rst

 It is possible to use *aRT*\ ist on low prize netbook hardware.
 But it is recommended to run it on computers with multi (core) processor and accelerated graphical processing unit (OpenGL 2.1) to have the necessary calculation speed for treating ambitious simulation tasks efficiently.

 Licenses
 --------

 The *aRT*\ ist program is equipped with software protection mechanisms and needs license activation for full functionality.
 Without activation, the program runs in Lite mode of reduced functionality.
 In case of licensing errors, e.g. broken license file, the program might still be usable to arrange and review virtual scenes, but it is not possible to make any simulations (viewer mode).

-.. note:: An **evaluation period** of 30 days is granted without any license activation (DEMOMODE).
+.. note:: Demo licenses can be provided on request for an **evaluation period** of 30 days (DEMOVERSION), see :ref:`activationrequest`.

 An *aRT*\ ist license is shipped as serial number, which can be used to activate an *aRT*\ ist installation.
+License activation is a tow-steps process: sending an activaion request via email and installing the activated license file received in response, see :ref:`licenseactivation`.

 .. note:: Licenses can be bound to a specific PC **(node-locked license)** or shared among different installations **(network license).**

 The *aRT*\ ist licenses can be used either node-locked or shared within a network.
 A node-locked license is assigned to one specific PC.
 With network licensing the *aRT*\ ist program can be installed on several PCs with access to the same license file.
 In this case *aRT*\ ist can be alternately used on different PCs (floating license).
 To run several *aRT*\ ist installations at the same time it is possible to assign more than one license to the shared license file.

 Installation instructions
 -------------------------

-The radiographic simulator *aRT*\ ist comes with an installation routine :file:`aRTistSetup-X.X.X.exe` (where X.X.X is replaced by the version number).
-For installation execute the setup routine you got with your distribution.
+The radiographic simulator *aRT*\ ist comes with an installation routine :file:`aRTistSetup-X.X.X-64bit.exe` (where X.X.X is the version number).
+For installation download and execute the setup routine you got with your distribution.
 A dialog will appear (:numref:`installationWelcomeScreen`) and guide you through the installation process.

-.. warning:: If *aRT*\ ist is already installed, the installation routine will ask for de-installation of the current version before proceeding with the installation process, if necessary.
-Consequently, installations with the same version number will be replaced, while installations with different version numbers can coexist on the same PC.
+.. note:: If *aRT*\ ist is already installed, the installation routine will prompt you to deinstall the current version if necessary before proceeding with the installation process.
+Consequently, installations with the same version number (X.X) will be replaced, while installations with different version numbers can coexist on the same PC.

-During the installation process, you can choose options like the generation of a Windows Start Menu entry and a Windows Desktop icon for convenient program execution.
-After installation *aRT*\ ist is ready to use.
-Without an active and valid license aRTist will run with the restricted functionality of Lite/Viewer mode only.
+During the installation process, you can choose options such as generating a Windows Start Menu entry and a Windows Desktop icon for convenient program execution (:numref:`installationOptions`).
+After the installation, *aRT*\ ist is ready to use.
+Without an active and valid license, aRTist only runs with the limited functionality of Lite/Viewer mode.

 In the next section you will find information on reqesting an evaluation or permanent license activation.